CorrieSteyn101/sql_cleaning_google_play_store_most_downloaded_apps/README.md

 # Google Play Store Analytics
-Using SQL to clean a Google Play Store dataset from Kaggle.

 This is my first comprehensive end-to-end data analytics project that explores the the most downloaded apps on Google Play Store.